Tuscany travel tips for women

 When talking about food in Italy, it is also worth remembering that a lot of the dishes you may be used to seeing in Italian menus abroad are not in fact Italian.

-Dishes like pasta Alfredo, spaghetti bolognese, pizza with pineapple on pizza pepperoni are an American invention and if it’s on a menu in Italy you know who the restaurant is for.
-Oh and latte is milk, so if you want a coffee with milk be sure to order a cappuccino or a latte macchiato; just latte will get you a glass of milk.
+Dishes like pasta alfredo, spaghetti bolognese, pizza with pineapple on pizza pepperoni are an American invention and if it’s on a menu in Italy you know who the restaurant is for.
+Oh, and “latte” is “milk”, so if you want a coffee with milk be sure to order a cappuccino or a latte macchiato; just latte will get you a glass of milk.

 The vast regional wealth of Italian cuisine means that some dishes are only found in one place.
 For example, pizza and pasta are everywhere but the toppings or sauce changes dramatically, and famous foods such as cannoli are from Sicily and not really found anywhere else.